njben/fedramp-iaas-webapp/README.md

 1. Clone or download this GitHub repository to your local workstation.
 `git clone https://github.com/Azure/fedramp-iaas-webapp.git`
-2. Start PowerShell as an administrator.
+2. Start PowerShell with administrative privileges.
-3. Run Orchestration_InitialSetup.ps1.
+3. Run **Orchestration_InitialSetup.ps1**, found in the predeploy directory.
-4. Enter the parameters above when prompted.
+4. When prompted, enter the parameters described above.

 Note the resource group name, Key Vault name, and domain name used as these will be required during the deployment phase.